Kong/insomnia-docs/docs/inso-cli/configuration.md

 Inso CLI can be configured with a configuration file, allowing you to specify options and scripts.
 For example, when running in a CI environment, you may choose to specify the steps as scripts in a config file, so that the same commands can be run both locally and in CI.

-Inso CLI uses cosmiconfig for config file management, meaning any of the following items found in the working tree are automatically used:
+Inso CLI uses [cosmiconfig](https://github.com/davidtheclark/cosmiconfig) for configuration file management, meaning any of the following items found in the working tree are automatically used:

 * `inso` property in `package.json`
 * `.insorc` file in JSON or YAML format